Why Choose REAL Language Practice

 Helping people reach their goals is what I do as an English coach every day.

-Few of the people I help want to learn English – it is just a way of communicating with their community, to make their mark in the world – get their shit done.
+Few of the people I help actually want to “learn English.”
+It’s a tool for communicating with their community, making their mark in the world, and getting things done.

 When certified, John will share the river with a lot of people.
 I was happy to help.